peverett/c0d1l1ty-exercises/BinaryGap/README.md

 # c0d1l1ty Lesson 1
 ## Exercise 1: [BinaryGap](https://codility.com/programmers/task/binary_gap/)

-The task is to count that longest gap of zeros in the binary representation of a number.
+The task is to count that longest gap of zeros (0) bounded on both sides by a one (1) in the binary representation of a number.

 For example;
     N = 5144, in binary is 0b1010000011000.